microsoft/microbit-robot/README.md

 # Micro:bit Robot for MakeCode

-This extension contains **blocks for most 2 wheeled robots available for the micro:bit** and **a web simulator**.
+This extension contains **blocks for most 2 wheeled robots available for the micro:bit and Calliope mini** and **a web simulator**.
-This library is compatible with micro:bit V2 and V1.
+This library is compatible with micro:bit V2, V1 and Calliope mini V3.
 However, the code space in V1 is limited and you may need to remove some features to fit your program.

 > The library is still in beta and is subject to changes.